Shridhad/Shridhad/README.md

 Hi, I'm Shridhar!
 I'm a product-focused staff software engineer 💻 with 10+ years of experience in frontend and backend technologies, including React, Lit Elements, TypeScript, Java, MobX, and Vaadin.
 I have substantial experience in improving application performance as well as improving the developer experience.
 <br />

 In addition to my technical skills, I have actively sought opportunities to enhance my leadership and communication abilities.
-My experience in leading and motivating teams has enabled me to deliver projects on time while maintaining a high level of quality.
+My experience in leading and motivating teams has enabled me to deliver projects on time while maintaining a high quality.
 <br />

 ☞ Can decompose large and complex features into small deliverables. <br />